Skip to content

 • issuedAt

-• optional validity indicating how long the challenge is valid
+• validity indicating how long the challenge is valid

 • optional timeZone